-[ read time < 3 minutes ]
+[ read time < 5 minutes ]

-Sometimes good choices are obvious.
+Some good choices are obvious.

 It seems straightforward that consuming broccoli is better than eating donuts.
 But in the case of someone who is experiencing an episode of dangerously low blood sugar, a bite of broccoli isn’t going to help.

-Likewise, when faced with the decision to take the stairs or take an elevator, it would seem that the best choice is clear.
+Likewise, when faced with the decision to take the stairs or take an elevator, it might seem that the best choice is clear.
 There are countless reasons to walk more and not many reasons to support being sedentary.

 However, what if your knee hurts every time you take the stairs?